Mowerick/nixos-pi-zero-w/README.md

 ## Usage

+> [!NOTE]
+> `zerow` is used as a **placeholder hostname** throughout the examples below — substitute it with whatever you set in `networking.hostName`.
+The output SD image filename is automatically derived from the hostname (`sd-defaults.nix` sets `image.fileName = "${config.networking.hostName}.img"`), so a host named `host_hostinger` produces `host_hostinger.img`, etc.

 ### Cross-compilation prerequisites (x86_64 hosts)

 The Pi Zero W cannot build itself (512 MB RAM).
 Builds happen on your workstation via QEMU user-mode emulation.
 Two things must be configured on the **build host** for this to work.

+> [!IMPORTANT]
-> [!IMPORTANT] > `boot.binfmt.emulatedSystems` alone is not enough.
+> `boot.binfmt.emulatedSystems` alone is not enough.
 ARMv6 bootstrap derivations now require the `gccarch-armv6kz` system feature to be explicitly advertised.
 Without it, Nix refuses to build even though emulation is active, with an error like:
 >
 > ```log
 > error: a 'armv6l-linux' with features {gccarch-armv6kz} is required to build